Trace rising topics from signal tocross-platform evidence.

 Because the upstream README now states that the latest MindSpider code is maintained as a submodule inside BettaFish.
 Linking both avoids sending users to stale expectations.

-Start Path
+Setup Path